-The CPA exam is administered by the National Association of State Boards of Accountancy (NASBA), but you actually become licensed by a specific state board of accountancy, each of which have their own unique requirements.
+The CPA exam is administered by the National Association of State Boards of Accountancy (NASBA), but to become licensed you must meet the specific requirements of your state’s Board of Accountancy.
+Usually, this entails:

 - Passing the uniform CPA exam, which is one of the most challenging professional exams that currently exists and can take over a year to complete

 - One or more years of work experience under a licensed CPA, which usually requires focus in several specific areas of accountancy

 - Passing a national and/or state professional ethics exam

 - Submitting an application to a state board of accountancy and providing evidence that the aforementioned requirements were met

 After you become a licensed CPA, you usually have to take several weeks of Continuing Professional Education (CPE) per year, and must renew your license with the state board of accountancy periodically.

 It is no small feat becoming a CPA, and I can attest from my own experience that it was one of the most challenging experiences I’ve ever gone through.
 The certification and requisite work experience has undoubtedly set me apart from other non-CPAs who work in the accounting profession.